What we do

 Our business-to-consumer yellow pages directories feature classified advertising through a range of advertisement types.
 Businesses pay for advertisements based on size, color and artwork ranging from a black and white quarter column advert to a full page color spread.
 We can also provide dedicated phone lines, enabling our advertisers to see when business leads have come from our yellow pages directories.

-Our yellow pages directory brands include Yellow Pages in the UK, Yellow Book in the US, Páginas Amarillas in Spain, Argentina and Peru and Las Amarillas de Publiguías in Chile.
+Our yellow pages directory brands include Yellow Book in the US, Yellow Pages in the UK, Páginas Amarillas in Spain, Argentina and Peru and Las Amarillas de Publiguías in Chile.

 - White pages directories